ibm-cloud-docs/watson-assistant/api-client.md

 It then displays the text of any responses received from the assistant, and it prompts for the next round of user input.
 {: python }

-It then displays the text of any responses received from the assistant, and it prompts for the next round of user input.
-{: java}

 Because we need a way to end the conversation, the client app is also watching for the literal command `quit` to indicate that the program should exit.